13 Best Superfoods For Your Health And Immune System In 2023

 12. Ginger – For Fighting Inflammation

-• Ginger offers benefits for the immune system because of its anti-inflammatory properties.
+Ginger offers benefits to the immune system because of its anti-inflammatory properties.

 Watermelon is a superfood